taogen-docs/resources-of-learning/directions/information-security-resources.md

 <h2><a name="pene_t" href="#pene_c">Penetration & Pentest</a></h2>
 <br>

-- **Metasploit: The Penetration Tester's Guide** by David Kennedy, Jim O'Gorman, Devon Kearns, Mati Aharoni
+- **Metasploit: The Penetration Tester's Guide** (2011) by David Kennedy, Jim O'Gorman, Devon Kearns, Mati Aharoni
-- **Gray Hat Hacking: The Ethical Hacker's Handbook** by Shon Harris, Chris Eagle, Allen Harper
+- **Gray Hat Hacking: The Ethical Hacker's Handbook** (6th, 2022) by Shon Harris, Chris Eagle, Allen Harper
-- **Black Hat Python: Python Programming for Hackers and Pentesters** by Justin Seitz
+- **Black Hat Python: Python Programming for Hackers and Pentesters** (2nd, 2021) by Justin Seitz
+- Hands on Hacking: Become an Expert at Next Gen Penetration Testing and Purple Teaming (2020) by Matthew Hickey, Jennifer Arcuri
+- Nmap Network Scanning: The Official Nmap Project Guide to Network Discovery and Security Scanning by Gordon Fyodor Lyon
+- Rtfm: Red Team Field Manual (2014 )by Ben Clark.
+The RTFM contains the basic syntax for commonly used Linux and Windows command line tools, but it also encapsulates unique use cases for powerful tools such as Python and Windows PowerShell.
+- Blue Team Field Manual (2017) by Alan J White, Ben Clark.
+A Cyber Security Incident Response Guide.
+- PTFM: Purple Team Field Manual (2020) by Tim Bryant.
+A manual for all security professionals and integrates red and blue team methodologies.
+- LFM: Linux Field Manual (2021) by Tim Bryant
+- Operator Handbook: Red Team + OSINT + Blue Team Reference by Joshua Picolet

 <br>
 <h2><a name="ossec_t" href="#ossec_c">Operating System Security</a></h2>